11 Call Center Innovations You Need Right Now

 It is no longer enough to bring your agents in to meet with their managers or a quality coach on a monthly or quarterly basis for a 30-minute evaluation.
 In order to breed excellent customer service agents, you have to become more hands-on and timely with their education.
 It emphasizes the daily importance of what they do and makes them feel more valued.

-When you’re looking to keep your call center ahead of the competition, you should start by investing in the hiring process.
+When you’re looking to employ new call center innovations to keep your center ahead of the competition, you should start by investing in the hiring process.
 Employees are the lifeblood of your call center.
 Even though many positions in a contact center are entry level, it pays to hire smartly.
 A pre-employment analysis of things like overall attitude, customer service insight, typing and navigational skills can help you find the most qualified candidates.